ideasrule/platon/README.md

 is based on ExoTransmit by Eliza Kempton.

 We welcome any feedback.
-Please send any comments, suggestions, or bug reports to Michael Zhang: zmzhang "at" caltech.edu
+Please send any comments, suggestions, or bug reports to Michael Zhang: zmzhang "at" uchicago.edu
 **
 To find installation instructions and quickstart examples, read the documentation at: https://platon.readthedocs.io